 How to Spot a Bad Landlord During the Property Viewing

-The viewing is your clearest opportunity to gather real information.
+The viewing is your best chance to gather real information.
 Most renters use it to check if they like the space.
-The more useful approach is to use it to assess whether the property has been properly maintained and whether the landlord is someone you want to deal with for the next twelve months.
+A better approach is to use it to assess whether the property has been properly maintained and whether the landlord is someone you want to deal with for the next twelve months.

 Look beyond the surface.
 Fresh paint is easy.
-A functioning boiler, dry walls, and windows that open properly take actual effort and investment.
-Focus on whether the property shows signs of genuine upkeep, not just cosmetic preparation before a showing.
+A functioning boiler, dry walls, and windows that open properly take real effort and investment.
+Focus on whether the property shows signs of genuine upkeep, not just cosmetic preparation before a viewing.

 Watch the landlord as much as you watch the property.
-A landlord who is reluctant to go into certain rooms, cuts the viewing short, or deflects questions about previous tenants is showing you something important.
+A landlord who avoids certain rooms, cuts the viewing short, or deflects questions about previous tenants is showing you something important.

 Physical Signs That Maintenance Has Been Neglected